Here's who is going where in League One as transfer window gets going - 3rd Jan 2024

 Peterborough United have a busy window ahead with approaches rejected for Harrison Burrows and plenty of EFL interest in Jonson Clarke-Harris.

-Derby County are looking to strengthen with a deal for Reading midfielder Charlie Savage, while Blackpool are keen on keeping hold of their loan striker.
+Derby County are looking to strengthen with a deal for Reading midfielder Charlie Savage, while Blackpool are keen on keeping hold of loan striker Jordan Rhodes.

-Aston Villa are set to recall Lamare Bogarde from his loan at Bristol Rovers, while Cheltenham Town have plenty of work ahead following the loss of a number of loan players.

 Here are the latest rumours and done deals for 3rd January 2024.